JEThornley/COMM420/content/project/s9_robo/index.md

 ---
-title: The Economics of Complex Decision Making: The Emergence of the Robo Adviser
+title: The Economics of Complex Decision Making - The Emergence of the Robo Adviser
 author: Fisch, Laboure & Turner
 summary: Please review the full text. </br><i>2017, Fisch, Laboure & Turner</i>
 tags: